Here's Why Deep Sleep Is More Important Than Hours Of Sleep

 Keep it cool.

 Researchers suggest that the optimal temperature for sleep is somewhere between 60 and 67 degrees Fahrenheit.
-The body's core temperature declines at the onset of sleep, so ensuring that your sleep environment stays cool helps facilitate this transition and signals to your brain that it's time to wind down.
+The body's core temperature declines2 at the onset of sleep, so ensuring that your sleep environment stays cool helps facilitate this transition and signals to your brain that it's time to wind down.